Sohel Rana (actor)

-Masud Parvez (born 1947; known by his stage name Sohel Rana) is a Bangladeshi film actor, director and producer.
+Masud Parvez (born 21 February 1947; known by his stage name Sohel Rana) is a Bangladeshi film actor, director, politician and producer.
 At present, he is a presidium member of the Jatiya Party.
-He won Bangladesh National Film Award for Best Actor for his role in the film Ojante (1996), the Best Supporting Actor award for Sahoshi Manush Chai (2003) and the Bangladesh National Film Award for Lifetime Achievement 2019.
+He won Bangladesh National Film Award for Best Actor for his role in the film Ajante (1996) and for the Best Supporting Actor award for the film Sahoshi Manush Chai (2003) and the Bangladesh National Film Award for Lifetime Achievement 2019.

-As Sohel Rana
+Known for his witty dialogues in action films and other types of social characters, he was able to establish himself as one of main leading actors in the action scenes of the film industry.
+Starting his career with the film Ora Egaro Jon, his successful career flourished with many hit films such as Epar Opar, Dost Dushmon, Jinzir, Gherao, Gaddar, Jobab, Badla, CID, Juboraj, Nag Purnima, Shahjada, Salim Javed, Badhon Hara, Ostad Sangred, Chor, Akheri Nishan, Prem Bodnam, Data Hatemtai, Gunaghar, Sokhi Tumi Kar & Ostad Sangred.